-Generally speaking, a legitimate scientific expert is somehow who:
+Generally speaking, a legitimate scientific expert is someone who:

-– have an education in the general scientific field (e. g. a PhD in biology).
+– has an education in the general scientific field (e. g. a PhD in biology).

 – has done recent research into the specific area in the field (e. g. has done research into retroviruses like HIV).

-– make claims that are supported by systematic reviews of the research literature.
+– makes claims that are supported by systematic reviews of the research literature.

-– overlap substantially with that of scientific and medical organizations (e. g.
+– make claims that overlap substantially with that of scientific and medical organizations (e. g.
 CDC and FDA).

 – has a good track record when it comes to being accurate on scientific issues.